peterwmacd/peterwmacd.github.io/index.md

 ## About

 I am a PhD candidate in the Department of Statistics at the University of Michigan.
-I work primarily on statistical analysis of networks.
+I work primarily on statistical analysis of multiple networks.
 I am co-advised by [Dr. Elizaveta Levina](https://lsa.umich.edu/stats/people/faculty/elevina.html) and [Dr. Ji Zhu](https://lsa.umich.edu/stats/people/faculty/jizhu.html), and a member of their [research group](http://dept.stat.lsa.umich.edu/~elevina/group.html).
 Previously, I received my MMath (Statistics) and my BMath (Statistics and Pure Mathematics) from the University of Waterloo (ON).

 ## Research Interests